ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 #### CDN Edge Cache Selection due to Routing

-A significant, and often overlooked problem is the addition of network latency compared to edge CDN caches or access network peering connections.
+A significant and often overlooked problem is the addition of network latency compared to edge CDN caches or access network peering connections.
 Routing changes which cause bypassing edge CDN caches and instead choosing less optimal caches

 ~~~
  R  = router